helm/helm-www/docs/plugins/overview.md

 - [CLI plugins](#cli-plugins): allow users to add additional `helm` CLI sub-commands
 - [Getter plugins](#getter-plugins): allow users to use Charts and even other Plugins in locations Helm core doesn't have built-in support for
-- [Postrenderer plugins](#postrenderer-plugins): allow users to modify Chart rendered manifests before being sent to the Kuberentes API
+- [Postrenderer plugins](#postrenderer-plugins): allow users to modify Chart rendered manifests before being sent to the Kubernetes API

 Starting with Helm 4, the plugin system is set up to more easily allow adding additional plugin types, which would allow users to modify other areas of Helm functionality.